jacobtomlinson/website/content/posts/2019/2019-08-25-why-your-profile-picture-is-important.md

 <img src="/images/1564486576183.png" width="100%" />

 ## Keep your face uncovered

 Obscuring your face can give the same impression as a negative facial expression.
 Covering your mouth is a common gesture that people do when they are lying or being deceitful.

 <img src="/images/1564577787267.png" width="50%" />

-If you really must let people know that you are a coffee fanatic in your profile picture make sure you're holding your mug out of the way.
+If you want to let people know that you are a coffee fanatic in your profile picture try holding your mug out of the way.

 <img src="/images/1564577990437.png" width="50%" />

 ## Face the camera